tejadata/spark/README.md

 In this we will see how to process Bulk data

 1) Dealing_with_Null_values.ipynb:  In this we will see how to del with missing values like filling/dropping etc...
 2) ComplexTypeWithJSON.ipynb: In this we will see how to read mutiple lines JSON file with mutiple occurence  and split it in to two different dataframes
 3) RetailandPromotion_analysys.ipynb: In this we will see how to use basic groupby and orderby scenarios using Retail data
+4) PIVOT_function.ipynb: In this you will learn how to use PIVOT function and it uses

 # Machine Learning and Statistics
 In this we will see how to use different